Willgunter/Discord-Clone/README.md

     - ✅✅✅Fix login screen✅✅✅
     - ✅✅✅Turn server icons from emojis into pictures✅✅✅
-    - make a fake little profile picture for users and current user - shouldn't be that hard for Users column
+    - ✅✅✅make a fake little profile picture for users and current user - shouldn't be that hard for Users column✅✅✅
         idea: make a new property in the user object (maybe enum?) and set it to the color of the profile and have the image be titled that color and store them in the image file maybe??? really shouldn't be too too hard